 Power plant operators control the systems that generate and distribute electric power.
 The job typically requires a high school diploma and on-the-job training.
 The highest 10 percent of power plant operators earn more than $108,240.

 Driving a truck can entail long hours and time spent away from family and friends, but it’s a job that can earn you a healthy salary.
-According to Indeed, although the average salary is about $73,000, truck drivers who work for The Dart Network make an average of $150,028 per year.
+According to Indeed, although the average salary is about $73,000, truck drivers who work for The Dart Network make an average of $142,151 per year.
+Truck driver is a high-paying job without degree or experience requirements specifically, but you will need to get a commercial driver’s license, and attend and graduate truck driving school for some jobs.

 Water Transportation Worker